emirbaycan/vscoder-copilot/README.md

 - **App Store**: Search "VSCoder Copilot" (iOS version)
 - **Open app** → **Settings** → **Profiles** → **"Pair with VS Code"**
 - **Enter the 6-digit code** from step 3
-- **⚠️ SECURITY VALIDATION**: When the mobile device requests access, VS Code will show a security dialog with device information (name, platform, IP address)
+- **⚠️ SECURITY VALIDATION**: When the mobile device requests access, VS Code will show a user-friendly notification at the bottom-right with device information
-- **⚡ USER APPROVAL REQUIRED**: Click "Approve Device" in VS Code to grant the mobile device access to your workspace
+- **⚡ USER APPROVAL REQUIRED**: Click "Approve" in the notification to grant the mobile device access to your workspace
+- **📱 DEVICE DETAILS**: The notification shows friendly device information with emojis (e.g., "📱 Mobile device 'iPhone (iOS)' wants to connect")
 - **🔐 SECURITY NOTE**: Only approve devices you trust - this grants access to your VS Code workspace and files
+- **✨ ENHANCED UX**: Clean, non-intrusive notifications with Approve/Deny/Details buttons for better user experience
 - **Connection established** automatically after approval - works across any network!

 ### Step 5: Start AI-Powered Coding! 🎉